-I longed for evidence of God's love to comfort my grieving heart.
+I longed for God's love to comfort my grieving heart

 I sat on the front porch, my eyes welling with tears.
 It had been a month since my husband, Joe, passed away.
 We were married for 67 years.
 In all that time, Joe hardly ever missed a day sitting out here chatting with me—it’s where I loved to watch the clouds drift by.
 But, really, Joe’s favorite spot was the couch in the back of our house.
 From there he could see the freight trains barrel through on the tracks just outside our yard.
 I could still hear his voice, “Look, Frances!
 Here comes another!” he’d say.
 Then he’d count the box cars aloud.